krujos/oohimtelling/README.md

 and the cloud controller.

 #Test it locally
 source `env.sh` into your environment to get `VCAP_SERVICES` set locally.
-It assumes you're using bosh-lite and have created the client as I have above.
+It assumes you're using pcfdev and have created the client as I have above.

 ```
 $ python app.py